pippinbarr/lets-play-ancient-greek-punishment-the-text-adventure/process/to-do.md

 - ~~Add nightfall (room description) and liver regen~~
 - ~~Add effective writhing and corresponding eagle dislodging~~

-- Add things to look at (more about the eagle, the chains, the rock, the beach, the river, and further orders of nouns so there's a kind of exploration of the eye, graffiti on the rock with a lol?)

 ## Tantalus

 - ~~Create room (pool and tree up the beach)~~